jinghuazhao/FM-pipeline/README.md

 reflect this, not straightforward with install_github() from devtools but one needs to clone the package, modify the R source code and then use 'R CMD INSTALL R2BGLiMS'.

-At the moment implementations have been done for the finemapping software along with LocusZoom; and support for for GCTA and fgwas is still alpha version.
+At the moment implementations have been done for the finemapping software along with LocusZoom; and support for GCTA and fgwas is still alpha version.

 ## USAGE